Basimba people: Culture

 The Basimba practice rituals and ceremonies of the Chishimba spirit similar to the Loa or Kongo Loa culture practiced by the Basimba people of Haiti, who were sold into slavery in Haiti from Congo.

 The Basimba (Big Lion) people in Uganda maintain the Basimba Spiritual Stone, which represents the Chishimba spirit and is related to the institution of kingship.
 Its absence constitutes the absence of political power.
-According to traditional African religions, the Chishimba spirit is synonymous with kingship and similar to the Kintu cult practiced by the leopard (Ngo) Clan people in Buganda.
-The Chishimba is kept in a specially prepared basket called ichipe ca calothe basket of the nation or land.
-It is wrapped in bark cloth and kept in a specifically prepared shrine (olug'anda lwa Ba Chishimba or esawo lye ejjembe lya Basimba) dedicated to the spirit.
+According to traditional African religions, the Chishimba spirit is synonymous with kingship and similar to the Kintu cult practised by the leopard (Ngo) Clan people in Buganda.
+The Chishimba is kept in a specially prepared basket called ichipe ca calo, the basket of the nation or land.
+It is wrapped in bark cloth and kept in a specifically prepared shrine (ing'anda yaba Ba Chishimba or esawo lye ejjembe lya Basimba) dedicated to the spirit.

 Basimba people worked with the Bunyoro-Kitara kingdom's priest in charge of the sacred pool of Muntebere.
 Each year, the Bunyoro king sent a young slave woman, two cows, and a white sheep to the priest.
 The slave woman was given as a wife to one of the Abasimba clan, who was a servant of the priest.

-Traditional Beliefs
+Traditional beliefs

-According to the Basimba tradition, anafterlife does take place in another world in another form of existence.
+According to the Basimba tradition, an afterlife does take place in another world in another form of existence.
 The Basimba attitude towards dead ancestors is like their attitude towards living parents and grandparents.
-A ritual to contact dead ancestors is practiced by the Basimba people.
+A ritual to contact dead ancestors is practised by the Basimba people.
 It is similar to Haitian Vodou art, related to Loa, a Haitian Vodou religion practiced by the Basimba people of Haiti, an island that was proclaimed an independent republic in 1804 and often lasts all night.